 Students are provided with academic advising and additional assistance, as necessary.
-If referral to professional assistance is necessary.
-The School maintains a record of such referral.
+If a referral for professional assistance is necessary.
+The School maintains a record of such referrals.
 Information and advice on any financial assistance are accessible to students.

 ZMS The Academy also gives advice and information to students on the following subjects.